IvanRublev/Domo/README.md

 ## v1.5.12

 * Fix to pass the compilation after removing the unreferenced module using Domo from the project.
+Tanks to https://github.com/graupe and https://github.com/xpgdk !

 ## v1.5.11